Redefining masculinity, the millennial's way

 Being a man has two perspectives: there is what you are, as a man, and then there is what society makes you out to be.

-This contradictions throw men off balance, because we are taught to be smart, calm and honest, then you grow up and realise that these qualities are not always valued.
-And so, no matter how good you are, if as a man you are not brave, or if you do not have a way of creating wealth, or protecting your family, nothing else matters.
+These contradictions throw men off balance, because we are taught to be smart, calm and honest, then you grow up and realise that these qualities are not always valued.
+No matter how good you are, if you are not brave, or if you do not have a way of creating wealth, or protecting your family, nothing else matters.

 People do not care how honest I am, they only care about how brave and independent I am.
 I do not judge my father’s success by how kind he was but rather, how well he took care of us as a family.